-We expect interest expense to decrease in the near term due to the lower interest rates and lower outstanding principal balances.
+We expect interest expense to decrease in 2020 as compared to 2019, due to the lower interest rates.
+Although, we expect interest expense to remain consistent thereafter until 2023.

 Other Income, Net

 Other income, net, consists primarily of interest income earned on our cash and cash equivalents and amount received under the CARES Act Provider Relief Fund.